 - SOI Financing & Policy: This theme will examine how public and private investing is looking into alternative modes of financing, assessing the ROI of SOI, and using policy as a driver of SOI.

-- Innovation Pipelines: This theme will analyze the biggest challenges and best practices within each of these stages, and explore how greater enabling conditions can be created for SOI to scale.
+- Pipelines for Innovation: This theme will analyze the biggest challenges and best practices within each of these stages, and explore how greater enabling conditions can be created for SOI to scale.

 We invite you to join us at the 2016 MIT Sustainability Summit as we explore how SOI can redefine the way we do business.